m-labs/artiq/doc/manual/utilities.rst

 .. automodule:: artiq.frontend.artiq_rtiomon

 Command-line interface for monitoring RTIO channels, as in the Monitor capacity of dashboard MonInj.
+See :ref:`interactivity-moninj`.

 .. argparse::
    :ref: artiq.frontend.artiq_rtiomon.get_argparser